CSSOT/cssot-coding-convention-and-guidelines/README.md

 # CodingConvention
-This is the coding convention for DOM Tech developers.
+This is the coding convention for CSSOT developers.
 Please read it kindly and carefully